 Other Benefits of Working with Simtech…

 Simtech Solutions is the industry-leading provider of mobile tech to support the annual HUD Point in Time count.
-Over thirty regions rely on our experienced staff to support them throughout the count process with the aid of virtual trainings, video tutorials, live support throughout the count, and our guidance until the actual Point in Time report is submitted to HUD.
+Over forty regions rely on our experienced staff to support them throughout the count process with the aid of virtual trainings, video tutorials, live support throughout the count, and our guidance until the actual Point in Time report is submitted to HUD.